Current State of Crypto Adoption in Liechtenstein

 The FMA will review the application and determine if a license is required or if the business model can be operated under a different set of regulations.

 The application process can take up to 3 months, and the application fee is 1,500 CHF (approximately 1,500 EUR) for the first license, and 700 CHF (approximately 700 EUR) for each additional license.
+If the application is approved, the company must also pay an annual supervision fee, which can range from 500 EUR upwards.

 Government Regulation and Policies